AndrewDanilov/yii2-custom-pages/README.md

 ### SEO

-There is ability to set seo-tags for any created page or category.
+There is ability to set seo-fields for any created page or category.
 You can define browser title and meta description.

 ### Categories

 Pages grouped by categories.
 You can add unlimited count of categories with unlimited count of pages inside each other.
 Categories can have unlimited nesting level.
 Besides, pages can exist without any categories at all.

+### Tags

+Pages also can be grouped by tags.
+One tag can represent several pages.
+One page can contain many tags.

 ### Templates

 Each category can have own template for itself and separete template for pages stored in it.
 At the same time, pages can have their own template, even if it was set in the category settings.
 If page template is not set in page settings, page template of category settings will be applied to it.
 If page have no own template and have no category, the default template will be used.

-### Tags

-Pages also can be grouped by tags.
-One tag can represent several pages.
-One page can contain many tags.

 ### I18n